environet/environet/README.md

   If you are installing a data node, refer to the data node [setup instructions](#30_data_node)

   If you are installing a distribution node, refer to the distribution node [setup instructions](#21_setup)

+## Getting updates and maintenance

+The `environet` cli script is a wrapper for some docker containers managed with docker compose.
+After first starting a *dist* or *data* node, these services will start automatically after a system reboot.
+To stop and start them manually, you may run `./environet data up` or `./environet data down` (`./environet dist up` and `./environet dist down` in case of a distribution node).

+To get the latest version, simply run `git pull` in the repository folder.

 <a name="20_distribution_node"></a>